 This primary domestic pest is found in the Midwest, Northwest and Southern United States.
-An adult oriental cockroach is about one inch long (2.5 centimeters).
+An adult Oriental cockroach is about one inch long (2.5 centimeters).
 Its bright body is dark brown or black.
-The female has a broad body and looks without wings, but has two small wings, without flight (tegmina) below her head.
+The female has a broad body and looks like it is wingless, but actually has two, small, flightless wings (tegmina) below her head.
 The females resemble the cockroach species of Florida woods and are often confused with it.
 The male Oriental cockroach has long brown wings (tegmina) covering most of its narrow body.
-The head of a male oriental cockroach is almost hidden under a large hard neck (pronotum) on the front of the thorax.
+The head of a male Oriental cockroach is almost hidden under a large hard neck (pronotum) on the front of the thorax.
 The cerci in the back of the abdomen are used as sensory organs.

-Eastern Cockroach Identification: A professional exterminator will look for boxes of Eastern cockroach egg that the females have dropped.
-This is a sure sign that oriental cockroaches have invaded the home.
+A professional exterminator will look for boxes of cockroach egg that the females have dropped.
+This is a sure sign that Oriental cockroaches have invaded the home.

 Bait & Insecticide